 If you are a site owner or builder or designer who isn’t taking a mobile audience into consideration with your site, you may find the search engines routing traffic for mobile users around your pages.
-A new patent application from Microsoft shows one way that could be done.
+A new patent application from Microsoft shows a concern for mobile friendliness and one way that could be done.

 We saw Google release an accessible search not long ago that reordered sites based upon how accessible those were.
 Reranking pages for people using mobile devices during a search, based upon whether or not they are using a handheld device, doesn’t seem out of the question, not something that we would wait a long time to see appear.